Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

 Use the failure category to guide your next step:

 - **Duplicate command text**: Look for SELECT N+1 patterns.
-In .NET Core code, common fixes include batching with a single YesSql query or refactoring loops to query once.
+Common fixes include batching with a single YesSql query or refactoring loops to query once.
 - **Duplicate command text with same parameters**: Look for missing caching or repeated calls from multiple sites.
-  In .NET Core, common fixes include using `IMemoryCache` or `IDistributedCache` or extracting shared query logic behind a service.
+Common fixes include using `IMemoryCache` or `IDistributedCache` or extracting shared query logic behind a service.
 - **Oversized result sets**: Look for missing SQL filters or ordering.
-In .NET Core, common fixes include adding query filters or paging at the database level before projecting results.
+Adding query filters or paging at the database level before projecting results.

 The failure message lists the exact queries that crossed the threshold so you can navigate to the call site.